 Technological developments in the area of sleep diagnostics are essential to improve the care for patients with sleep disorders, diseases with a tremendous impact on quality of life.”

-Sebastiaan Overeem holds a PhD (2003) and MD (2004) from Leiden University.
-For his thesis, he did some work at the Center for Narcolepsy Research at Stanford University.
+Sebastiaan Overeem holds a PhD (2003, cum laude) and MD (2004, cum laude) from Leiden University.
+Part of his thesis work took place at the Center for Narcolepsy Research at Stanford University.
 After graduating, he worked as Assistant Professor in the Department of Neurology at Radboud University Medical Center from 2005 to 2015.
-In 2008, he also took up the position of somnologist at expertise center Kempenhaeghe.
-Overeem joined Eindhoven University of Technology (TU/e) as Senior Researcher in 2015 and was appointed Part-time Professor in 2017.
+In 2008, he took up the position of somnologist at Sleep Medicine Center Kempenhaeghe.
+Overeem joined Eindhoven University of Technology as Senior Researcher in 2015 and was appointed professor in 2017.

 Psychomotor Vigilance Performance in Participants with Excessive Daytime Sleepiness in Obstructive Sleep Apnea or Narcolepsy Compared with SAFTE-FAST Model PredictionsNeurology and Therapy (2023)

 Interpretation and Further Development of the Hypnodensity Representation of Sleep StructurePhysiological Measurement (2023)

 Contactless Camera-Based Sleep Staging: The HealthBed StudyBioengineering (2023)

 Effects of solriamfetol on on-the-road driving in participants with narcolepsyHuman Psychopharmacology (2023)